happy12/ArduinoSim_Autopilot/README.md

 The hardware consist of:
  - one PCB to hold the switches and encoders
- - one PCB to interface between the "Switch PCB" and communications with the PC, using ATMEGA32U4 with USB integration
+ - one PCB to interface between the "Switch PCB" and communications with the PC, using ATMEGA32U4 with USB integration.
+This pcb purpose is to avoid a spagetthi mess and make the integration tidy.
  - Enclosure that can be 3D printed.
 Enclosure footprint fits into a RealSimGear cutout for a similar autopilot unit.
+Some parts look better when printed with an SLA process, such as raised fonts, knows, and the tiny shaft.
- - Integrates with Mobiflight, or one can write their own firmware with Arduino IDE or PlatformIO
+ - Integrates with Mobiflight, or one can write their own firmware with Arduino IDE or PlatformIO to have the unit recognized as a joystick.

 Overall the autopilot unit ressemble the Garmin GFC500 and has these buttons:
 - HDG, to activate the Heading mode